List of Dutch inventions and innovations: Korfball (1902)

 Korfball (Korfbal in Dutch) is a mixed gender team sport, with similarities to netball and basketball.
 A team consists of eight players; four female and four male.
 A team also includes a coach.
 It was founded in the Netherlands in 1902 by Nico Broekhuysen.

 Tiki-taka (1990s)

 FC Barcelona and the Spain national football team play a style of football known as Tiki-taka that has its roots in Total Football.
 Johan Cruyff founded Tiki-taka (commonly spelled tiqui-taca in Spanish) during his time as manager of FC Barcelona (1988–1996).
 The style was successfully adopted by the all-conquering Spain national football team (2008–2012) and Pep Guardiola's Barcelona team (2009–2011).
 Tiki-taka style differs from Total Football in that it focuses on ball movement rather than positional interchange.

 Technology and engineering

-First pound lock in Europe (1373)

-The Netherlands revived the construction of canals during the 13th–14th century that had generally been discontinued since the fall of the Roman Empire.
-They also contributed in the development of canal construction technology, such as introducing the first flash locks in Europe.
-The first pound lock in Europe was built by the Dutch in 1373 at Vreeswijk, where a canal from Utrecht joins the river Lek.

-Thermostat (automatic temperature regulator) (1620s)
+Thermostat (1620s)

 Around the 1620s, Cornelis Drebbel developed an automatic temperature control system for a furnace, motivated by his belief that base metals could be turned to gold by holding them at a precise constant temperature for long periods of time.
 He also used this temperature regulator in an incubator for hatching chickens.